-Watch a Des Moines artist perform on the beautiful Hoyt Sherman balcony
+Watch a D.M. artist perform on the Hoyt Sherman balcony

 Des Moines singer-songwriter Max Jury makes his Hoyt Sherman debut in a private show for Juice Sides Sessions.
 Hear his song, "Ella's Moonshine," off his self-titled debut album.
 Michael Zamora and Rodney White/For The Register

 Max Jury is the latest Iowa musician to be featured in the monthly Juice Side Sessions series.
 Juice Side Sessions is a bi-monthly video series capturing Iowa musicians and artists performing in the heart of Iowa.
 Catch up with the entire series at dmjuice.com/sidesessions.
 Watch the video above and read an interview with Jury below.

 Des Moines-raised musician Max Jury returned home from living for nearly a year-and-a-half in London tired yet relieved.